HelixDB/helix-py/README.md

 # helix-py
 [Helix-DB](https://github.com/HelixDB/helix-db) | [Homepage](https://www.helix-db.com/) | [Documentation](https://docs.helix-db.com/introduction/overview) | [PyPi](https://pypi.org/project/helix-py/)

-Helix-py is a python library for interacting with [helix-db](https://github.com/HelixDB/helix-db) a graph-vector database written in rust.
+helix-py is a python library for interacting with [helix-db](https://github.com/HelixDB/helix-db) a graph-vector database written in rust.
+With a pytorch-like query interface, it supports vector operations and custom queries, ideal for tasks like similarity search and knowledge graph construction.
+This library is meant to extend helix-db to be be more easily used in machine learning applications.

-This library will make it easy to quickly setup a rag agent with your documents and favorite model.
+helix-py will soon be built to become a full knowledge graph framework.

 ## Installation